rzaman64/BlackHoleSimulationIMP/README.md

 ## How it works (physics overview)

-> Full derivations are summarized from the attached `physics.pdf`.
+> Full derivations are summarized from the attached `physics.pdf` within this repo.
 - **Null geodesics in Schwarzschild spacetime**
   For each pixel, a photon path is traced by integrating the (dimensionless) equation for $$\(u(\phi)=1/r\)$$:
   $$\[